Wildlife Sanctuaries to Visit in Laos

 Nam Ha National Protected Area

-Nam Ha is a UNESCO-recognized eco-tourism site and one of Laos’ most accessible protected areas.
+Nam Ha is a UNESCO-recognised eco-tourism site and one of Laos’ most accessible protected areas.

-– Wildlife: The sanctuary is home to rare species like the black-cheeked crested gibbon, slow loris, and various reptiles.
+• Wildlife: The sanctuary is home to rare species such as the black-cheeked crested gibbon, the slow loris, and various reptiles.
 Bird watchers can enjoy sightings of hornbills, kingfishers, and eagles.

 Location: Luang Namtha Province, Northern Laos.